oracle-livelabs/security/database/advanced/avdf/avdf.md

 4. Now, verify connectivity between the database and the DB Firewall

-    - Go back to your Terminal session and go to the DBF directoy
+    - Go back to your terminal session and go to the DBF directoy

         ````
         <copy>cd $DBSEC_LABS/avdf/dbf</copy>